WeLoveSpeed/welovespeed.com/en/code-of-conduct.md

     * call a trusted friend ;
     * go to a place and/or to people you feel comfortable with

-**What can I do if I observe an oppressive situation?**
+**What can I do if I observe an oppressive situation or other CoC violations?**

 Although the options are multiple and often depend on the context and people involved, we recommend the following behaviour:

 1. With the person who experienced something uncomfortable :
     * make sure that it was indeed a bad situation experienced by the person
     * If so, make sure they feel good
-    * If you feel like it.
-Ask them if there's anything you can do for them.
+    * If you feel comfortable doing so, ask them if there's anything you can do for them.
 If so, ask them how they want to deal with the situation, or how they want you to deal with it
-    * in any case, what's important is to adapt your behaviour to the needs and aspirations of the person you are supporting.
+    * in any case, what's important is to adapt your behaviour to the needs and requests of the person you are supporting.
 2. With the person causing the uncomfortable feeling (after the "victim" has given their consent):
     * Call them out ;
-    * Check that they're willing to talk about the "situation" that you've observed and has disturbed you
+    * Check if they're willing to talk about the situation that you observed
         * if so, ask them "how they feel about the situation[describe the situation]";
         * If not, propose to talk about it later on and/or report what happened to the organizing team.